No. 169 Squadron RAF

 No. 169 Squadron RAF was a tactical reconnaissance and later a night intruder squadron of the Royal Air Force during World War II.

 History

 No. 169 squadron was formed on 15 June 1942 at RAF Twinwood Farm as a tactical reconnaissance squadron from 'B' flight of 613 Squadron, and took over their North American Mustang Mk.Is.
 The squadron moved to RAF Duxford in December 1942 and began coastal reconnaissance and ground attack missions.
-The squadron disbanded at RAF Middle Wallop on 30 September 1943, only to reform again the following day at RAF Ayr as a night intruder squadron flying de Havilland Mosquitoes and a single Bristol Beaufighter, while the squadron also had some Airspeed Oxfords on strength for training and communication.
+The squadron disbanded at RAF Middle Wallop on 30 September 1943, only to reform again the following day at RAF Ayr as a night intruder squadron, led by Wing Commander Edward Gracie, flying de Havilland Mosquitoes and a single Bristol Beaufighter, while the squadron also had some Airspeed Oxfords on strength for training and communication.

 In December 1943, the squadron joined No. 100 Group at Little Snoring.
 The squadron re-equipped with Mosquito II night fighters in January 1944 and commenced night intruder operations against German night fighters.
 The squadron disbanded on 10 August 1945 at RAF Great Massingham.